 Maybe you’re worried that coming forward will get you into more trouble.
 Maybe you think if you come forward, you will find out the amount you owe will end up being even larger than you imagined.
 Or you think if you keep quiet, the IRS might overlook you.
 Wrong.
 You need to hire a tax attorney.
 As San Antonio tax attorneys, we deal with this every day.
 We can help.

 There are several means available to settle the amount of back tax debt you owe the IRS.

-Work with a Houston tax attorney you can trust: We have decades of knowledge necessary to get you a resolution to your tax issues you can live with.
+Work with a San Antonio tax attorney you can trust: We have decades of knowledge necessary to get you a resolution to your tax issues you can live with.

 Offer in Compromise: The IRS realizes that life happens.
 Sometimes you end up with an enormous tax debt you cannot afford to pay.
 The IRS has an Offer in Compromise program, which is a win-win for both the IRS and the taxpayer.
 With this program, the IRS collects on the tax debt and gets the taxpayer back into compliance–filing their tax returns and paying their taxes.
 The taxpayer settles for a reduced amount, often a portion of the amount they owed the IRS.
 The process is complicated and the taxpayer must meet the IRS’ requirements and be able to show an inability to pay their full tax liability.

 Currently Not Collectible: For those taxpayers on a fixed, limited income or who are currently experiencing financial hardship, you may qualify to be placed in Currently Not Collectible status.
 If the IRS determines you are Currently Not Collectible, you will be placed in a no-collection status and the IRS will not try to collect from you.
 This status lasts for a period of time, at which the IRS will reevaluate your ability to pay your tax debt.
 The amount of time varies, but can last until the statute of limitations expires and the IRS can no longer collect on the tax debt.